usegalaxy-eu/website/index-live.md

 save all provanace information.

 If you start an Interactive tool it will keep spinning in a yellow state as long as the Container is running.
-To open your Tool you open the link at <a href="https://live.usegalaxy.eu/interactivetool_entry_points/list">User Active InteractiveTools</a>.
+To open your Tool you open the link at <a href="https://live.usegalaxy.eu/interactivetool_entry_points/list" target="_top">User Active InteractiveTools</a>.
 The eye icon of your Galaxy dataset is not working yet.

 Enjoy!